NeoSkin7/Website/site/static/cookie-consent/README.txt

     },
     preferences: {
       title: "Customize your cookie preferences",
-      description: "<p><span style=\"font-size: 1rem; letter-spacing: 0.02rem;\">We respect your right to privacy.
+      description: "<p>We respect your right to privacy.
 You can choose below not to allow some types of cookies.
-Your cookie preferences will apply across our website.</span></p>",
+Your cookie preferences will apply across our website.</p>",
       creditLinkText: "Consent by Silktide",
       creditLinkAccessibleLabel: "Cookie consent provided by Silktide"
     }